SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/date_and_time/dateadd.rst

    * - Parameter
      - Description
    * - ``interval``
      - An interval representing a date part.
-See the table below or the Syntax reference above for valid date parts
+See the table below or the syntax reference above for valid date parts
    * - ``number``
      - An integer expression
    * - ``date_expr``